snhstq/IBM3705_R5/README.md

 ### Generating and loading the NCP

+Load the generated NCP into the IBM 3705

+  -           v net,act,id=N16A
+    STC  439  IST097I  VARY     ACCEPTED
+    STC  439  IST197I  SAVED CONFIGURATION N16A  READ FROM VTAMOBJ
+  - STC  439  IEC130I INITEST  DD STATEMENT MISSING
+    STC  439  IST270I  370X N16A  NOW LOADED WITH LOADMOD N16A
+    STC  439  IST093I  N16A  ACTIVE

+Activation of the SDLC PU and LU: v net,act,id=P16A20A v net,act,id=T16A20A1
+v net,act,id=T16A20A2 (for the 2nd LU).

+Activation of the BSC cluster and Terminal:
+v net,act,id=P16A23A
+v net,act,id=T16A23A1

+ v net,act,id=sdlcpa01,logon=tso,logmode=mhp3278e
+     (this will activates the LU with the proper logmode and starts the TSO session).

+Connect your TN3270 client to the EMU3705 IP address 192.168.1.5 port 32001.

+Note: during testing we discovered that quick3270 does not work with the tn3270 server in the 3271/3274.
+X3270 works perfect.

+   ...
+   ..
+   Connected to device 000

+Press
+   [RESET]
+   [CLEAR]
+   [RESET]

+Type: ‘logon applid(tso) logmode(mhp3278e)’ and press [SYS-REQ] (not [ENTER]!)

+Wait for the TSO login prompt and login:

 ## Operation and Use
 ### 3705 Control Panel
 Open a new X-terminal(on the same system that was used to start the 3705 Emulator).
 And go to directory SIMH_3705_R5.